karpierz/libusb/README.rst

 libusb
 =======

-Python wrapper for the *libusb* C library.
+Python binding for the *libusb* C library.

 Overview
 ========